Financial Aid: Student Employment

 Award amount: The award amount is variable depending on federal funding allocated to SAIC and the student’s job placement.

 Institutional jobs offer students the chance to work on-campus for a number of departments and offices.
 These jobs include teaching assistantships.
+We recommend that you start searching for a job upon your arrival to campus.

 Award amount: The amount of money made depends on the job placement and hours worked.